LocalGovIMS/localgov-ims-website/documentation/index.markdown

 ### Joining and leaving

-Councils can leave at any time without notice, but all parties may have access to the common codebase in the repository on the basis of the open-source licence.
+Councils can leave at any time without notice, but all parties may have access to the common codebase in the repository on the basis of the open source licence.

 ### Finance

 The LocalGov IMS is solely funded by the Local Digital Fund kindly provided by DLUHC.
-The codebase will always remain open-source, and free for anyone to download and use.
+The codebase will always remain open source, and free for anyone to download and use.

 ### Compliance